 With the outbreak officially declared an emergency, it’s time to explore methods of monkeypox disinfection.

 After two and a half years of coronavirus dominating the headlines, another dangerous disease has found itself at the center of the world’s attention: monkeypox.
 Toward the end of July, the World Health Organization declared monkeypox to be a global emergency — a rare designation from the WHO, reserved solely for significant outbreaks.
 And now, as of August 4th, 2022, the United States has declared monkeypox to be a national emergency, with over 7,500 cases recorded throughout the country.
-With this new threat steadily increasing across the world, we wanted to take some time to better understand the disease and explore methods for monkeypox disinfection to help stop its spread.
+With this new threat steadily increasing across the world, we wanted to take some time to better understand the disease and explore methods for monkeypox disinfection.

 What is Monkeypox?